 Professional Indemnity insurance

-In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our primary layer professional indemnity insurer is Zurich Insurance Plc, The Zurich Centre, 3000 Parkway, Whiteley, Fareham, Hampshire PO15 7JZ.
+In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our primary layer professional indemnity insurer is AIG Europe Limited, the AIG Building, 58 Fenchurch Street, London, EC3M 4AB.
 Our insurance, which also includes a number of excess layers above the primary, covers our services globally and extends to acts and omissions wherever they occur in the world.

 Financial Services and Markets Act 2000

-Some investment-related activities (including insurance mediation activities) of Three Crowns (Services) LLP are regulated under the Financial Services and Markets Act 2000 of the United Kingdom (“FSMA”).
+Some investment-related activities (including insurance distribution activities) of Three Crowns (Services) LLP are regulated under the Financial Services and Markets Act 2000 of the United Kingdom (FSMA).

-Like most law firms, we are not authorised by the Financial Conduct Authority (the “FCA”) under FSMA.
+Like most law firms, we are not authorised by the Financial Conduct Authority (FCA) under FSMA.
 Instead, we are authorised and regulated by the SRA.
 The Law Society is a designated professional body for the purposes of FSMA, but responsibility for regulation and complaints handling has been separated from the Law Society’s representative functions.
-The SRA is the independent regulatory body of the Law Society and the Legal Ombudsman deals with complaints about lawyers registered in England and Wales.
-In the light of this, we can provide investment-related services (including insurance mediation activities) if they are an incidental part of the professional services we have been engaged to provide, if they can reasonably be regarded as a necessary part of our professional services or if we are otherwise permitted to provide them under FSMA.
-For the purpose of insurance mediation activities (broadly, advising on, selling and the administration of insurance contracts), we are included on a register maintained by the FCA and are permitted by the FCA to carry on insurance mediation activities.
+The SRA is the independent regulatory body of the Law Society and the Legal Ombudsman deals with complaints about lawyers registered in England & Wales.
+In the light of this, we can provide investment-related services (including insurance distribution activities) if they are (i) an incidental part of the professional services we have been engaged to provide (ii) if they can reasonably be regarded as a necessary part of our professional services; or (iii) if we are otherwise permitted to provide them under FSMA.
+For the purpose of insurance distribution activities (broadly, advising on, selling, and the administration of insurance contracts), we are included on a register maintained by the FCA and are permitted by the FCA to carry on insurance distribution activities.
 This register can be accessed via the FCA website at www.fca.org.uk/register.

 We may be required by law or regulation to report to a governmental or regulatory authority our knowledge and/or suspicion that certain criminal offences have been committed, regardless of whether such an offence has been committed by a client of ours or by a third party.
 We may not be able to discuss such reports with you because of restrictions imposed by those laws and regulations, and we may have to cease acting for you in those circumstances.
 You agree that we are not responsible for any adverse consequences you may suffer as a result of our compliance with such laws and regulations, whether caused by our inactivity or otherwise.